Ying-belief/Recent-ICL-for-Vision-Papers/README.md

 # Recent-ICL-for-Visual-Tasks-Papers
-A curated collection of representative papers on in-context learning for vision tasks.
+A curated collection of representative papers on in-context learning for visual tasks.

 ---